What to do when your dog dies

 Another less common and less popular option is taxidermy.
 In fact, McGraw said he knows of only two taxidermists in New South Wales.

 Statistics on the industry are hard to find as there is no industry association or central body yet.
-However, those in the business say less than 100 pet crematoriums are in Australia, and, of that, only about 30 to 40 actually have their own cremator.
-Most offer a cremation service but undertake cremations through a third party.
-Pet cemeteries are even more specialised.
-Less than half a dozen pet cemeteries are in Australia, with only two in New South Wales.
+However, those in the business say less than 100 pet crematoriums are in Australia, and of that only about 30 to 40 actually have their own cremator the rest offer a cremation service but do cremations through a third party.
+Pet cemeteries are even more specialised less than half a dozen pet cemeteries are in Australia and only two in New South Wales.

 Formalities

-When it comes to the paperwork and formalities, owners should inform their local council.
-You would also need to inform your insurer (if you had pet insurance) that your pet has passed away, and in turn cancel the policy.
+When it comes to the paperwork and formalities, owners should inform their local council of their pets death.
+This enables your councils pet registrations database to be up to date.
+If you had pet insurance you would also need to inform your insurer that your pet has passed away, and in turn cancel the policy.

 If you had your dog euthanised, you may then be able to submit a claim form to recover the veterinary costs.
 Owners should note that most policies don’t cover the cost of cremation or burial.